cs411-alawini/fa23-cs411-team040-Team40/doc/DatabaseDesignSchema.md

 Description - The **Prices** table stores the statistical information for the price history of the games, including the $gid$, $date$ and $price$.
 The $gid$ and $date$ is the primary key.

-Assumptions - Each game should have at least one price.
+Assumptions - The relationship between **Prices** and **Games** is one-to-many.
+Each game should have at least one price.

 **Reviews (weak):**

 Description - The **Reviews** table stores all the reviews written by users for games.

-Assumptions - Each review can only be written by one user and be for one game.
+Assumptions - The relationship between **Reviews** and **Users** and that between **Reviews** and **Games** are both one-to-many.
+Each review can only be written by one user and be for one game.
 Each user can write zero or more reviews and each review is written by one user.
 Each game can have zero or more reviews and each review is for one game.

 ### Relationship Tables